 OSLS— Join the 5th-8th grade students as they lead the midweek Advent worship services at 4:30 and 6:30 p.m. this Wednesday, December 12.

 IN OUR PRAYERS

-Trudy Gierke, Don Holman, Lyle Jensen, Lynda Pruett, Vi Riczo, and Stuart Zurcher.
-For all of our homebound members including Dorothy Dobler.
-For all who mourn including the family and friends of Rick Sons.
-For our active Armed Forces members: Andrew Pierson, Rex Rafferty, and Robert Ritter.
+Lori Boettcher, Trudy Gierke, Connie Hawk, Don Holman, Lyle Jensen, Pat Marsh, Lynda Pruett, Buddy Ray, Marian Schafer, Rev. Jeffrey Stone, Marc Sweeney, Francis Wells, and Stuart Zurcher.
+For all who mourn including the family and friends of Roger Thomas.
+For our newly baptized member, Cindy Cruz.
+For all of our homebound members including Norie Strakis.
+For our active Armed Forces members: Andrew Pierson and Rex Rafferty.